marinalf/cnc-aks-build-cloud-native-managed/README.md

 4. Define a Service EPG with "Cloud Native Managed" type and select AKS (+ subnet-based selector)
 5. Assign the Service EPG as provider in the contract workflow for internal-access/internet-access
 6. Deploy AKS **(3 - aks-build)** ==> *using minimal settings for dev/test only*
-7. Assign "my-aks" service with Contributor role in the VNet Resource Group managed by CNC
+7. Assign "my-aks" service and its managed identity with Contributor role in the VNet Resource Group managed by CNC

 #### Usage